schwamster/docStack/README.md

 LuisAppId => what luis app (model) to use default is the msft example app with the cortana model LuisSubscriptionKey => Your own subscription key from luis

+#### DocStackAdminPassword

+Right now there is only one user you can use to log on:
+username: admin
+password: whatever you set in the "DocStackAdminPassword" environmentvariable

+The password is used by doc-identity as an admin password.
+Usermanagment and so forth is still under construction.

 #### Running for the first time